 Choosing the right kind of technique is critical in aligning SM techniques to mitigate SCM problem while ensuring accurate representation of the problem (Cigolini et al. 2004).
-In practical terms, modelers are more abreast with SM technique to apply irrespective of the problem (Kalra et al. 2015).
+In practical terms, modellers are more abreast with SM technique to apply irrespective of the problem (Kalra et al. 2015).
 Towards helping in this end, authors in (Mardani et al. 2015; Soni et al. 2013) proposed an approach to develop a framework to assist practitioners in selecting the appropriate technique for SCM challenges.

-Expert Modelers: The expert modelers are few hence model construction in most cases, is left to inexperienced SC managers and analysts.
-Yet, constructing good descriptive or optimization models requires huge efforts, experience, and expenses that are, sometimes, more than what an expert modeler can accomplish or more than what a company is willing to invest (Jetter et al. 2014).
+Expert Modellers: The expert modellers are few hence model construction in most cases, is left to inexperienced SC managers and analysts.
+However, constructing good and robust optimization models requires huge time efforts, experience, and expenses that are, sometimes, more than what an expert modeller can accomplish or more than what a company is willing to invest (Jetter et al. 2014).

-Expert Users: SM users must have understanding/knowledge with respect to software and statistics.
+Expert Users: SM users must have understanding with respect to software and statistics.
 Nonetheless, most SC managers and analysts are non-experts SM users.
-Moreover, SM software should be easy to learn with an easy-to-use graphical user interface that helps users in problem definition. design of computer experiments, simulation runs, access ready information, and results analysis.
+Moreover, SM software should be easy to learn with friendly graphical user interface that helps users in problem definition, design of computer ready experiments, simulation runs, access information, and results analysis.
 Ultimately, captured results are presented in interpretable and understandable format with the ability to transfer these outcomes in different reporting tools.